Agnes Niewiadomski - Camp Director

 Agnes's desire to share her wealth of knowledge has led her down the path to create Mindful Makers.
 Her aspirations are to spread the joy of maker culture, and to empower people with skills to lead life with a DIY ethic.

 Agnes has a deep interest in materials and processes, and a love-affair with CNC fabrication and meticulous repetitive tasks.
 She always seems to have an impressive project in the works, whether it’s laser cutting over-sized flowers for a scenic display, or meticulously shaping delicate sugar flowers for a wedding cake.

 Participating in community events is a big part of why Agnes loves living in Kitchener-Waterloo.
 She has been involved in many fantastic events such as: NIGHT\SHIFT, Summer Lights Festival, Steel Rails, Family Hack Jam, Nerd Fest, King Streatery, Final Fridays Duels, Open Streets Waterloo and Maker Expo.

 You can check out her portfolio online at agnesmakes.com and get the latest updates on Twitter and Instagram by following @agnesmakes.

 All of our staff are First Aid and CPR Certified and have passed a Vulnerable Sector Screening.

 Her love for learning, creating, and learning about creativity have long fueled her educational and recreational pursuits.
-Her passion for making extends beyond visual arts and crafting projects to include designing a museum exhibit for her third year design project, choreographing dance routines, and writing, well… anything!
+Her passion for making extends beyond visual arts and crafting projects to also include museum exhibit and experience design, choreographing dance routines, and writing, well… anything!

 Karissa believes in the innate creativity and potential for greatness within all of us.
 She hopes to guide campers in discovering what they can do, becoming proud of what they create, and realizing how great they, and their unique abilities, really are.